CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Click on dashboard, to view the details about your media streaming server.

 The online media streaming server has been installed and configured on CentOS / RHEL 8.
-If you have faced difficulty in understanding the above installation guide, then you may read CentOS 8 Essentials: Learn to install, administer and deploy CentOS 8 systems by Neil Smyth.
+If you have faced difficulty in understanding the above installation guide, then you may read CentOS 8 Essentials: Learn to install, administer and deploy CentOS 8 systems (PAID LINK) by Neil Smyth.